 Awarded in cases where the discrimination suffered is of the most serious nature, usually when the Claimant has been subjected to numerous acts of discrimination over a long period of time.
 It is possible for awards to be made above this band but this is rare.

-When choosing a band, the Tribunal will look into all of the relevant facts of the case in order to decide which is most appropriate.
+When choosing a band, the Tribunal will look into all of the relevant facts of the case in order to decide which is most appropriate and take into account the impact of the discriminatory treatment on the Claimant.
 The Claimant will usually indicate what they believe is the appropriate band to use – the employer will often argue for a different band.
 Calculating an injury to feelings award is not an exact science.

 In an appropriate case an award of damages for personal injury might also be made.
 Typically this sort of award is made in cases where serious discrimination has caused the Claimant to suffer e.g. a nervous breakdown.
 There are separate “bands” to reflect injuries of different severity.